School of Education

 To best facilitate completion of all degree requirements students are strongly encouraged to meet with an academic advisor every semester.

-The School of Education’s director of advising, Sarah Rowe, meets with students who are interested in or admitted to any of the School of Education's undergraduate programs.
+The School of Education’s director of undergraduate advising and student engagement, Sarah Rowe, meets with students who are interested in or admitted to any of the School of Education's undergraduate programs.
 Students interested in making an advising appointment can contact Mrs. Rowe.
 Based on a student's academic program, he or she may also need to continue to meet with an advisor in the College of Arts and Sciences.

 Admission to the School of Education